 Are teachers sharing data and communicating with parents either daily or weekly?

 Another way to make sure the classroom is appropriate for your child is to hire an Advocate or an Educational Consultant to go visit the classroom.
-Having a trained individual with a fresh eye observe the classroom is always beneficial in making sure an ABA program is beneficial and meeting the needs of your child.
+Having a trained individual with a fresh eye observe the classroom is always beneficial in making sure an ABA program is beneficial and meets your child's needs.

 Schools are open to letting Parents, Advocates, and Educational Consultants observe classrooms.
-The schools that are accommodating are usually proud of their program and want to show off how great their program is to others.
-The schools that are not so accommodating and give excuses why you cannot see their program such as, it is distracting to other students, there are confidentiality issues, or even stating that the schedule doesn’t allow for observations usually have something to hide.
-It is your right as a parent, either for you, an Advocate or an Educational Consultant to visit your child’s classroom.
+The accommodating schools are usually proud of their program and want to show off how great their program is to others.
+The schools that are not so accommodating and give excuses for why you cannot see their program, such as distracting other students, there are confidentiality issues, or even stating that the schedule doesn’t allow for observations, usually have something to hide.
+It is your right as a parent, either for you, an Advocate, or an Educational Consultant to visit your child’s classroom.
 Take advantage of this opportunity and see what is happening in your child’s classroom because not all ABA classrooms are created equal!